AdobeDocs/commerce-admin-developer/src/pages/pattern-library/getting-user-input/date-time-selector.md

 *  Ctrl+Space multiple selection of certain days.
 *  Esc closes a DatePicker that is opened as a Popup.

 Do not implement keyboard navigation schemes that would place more than one calendar day in the tab order at any time as this impacts the usability of keyboard navigation.
-For example, using HTML anchors for the gridcells places them all in the tab order impacting the usability of keyboard navigation.
+For example, using HTML anchors for the grid cells places them all in the tab order impacting the usability of keyboard navigation.

 ### WAI-ARIA Roles, States, and Properties